gicait/PyAEZ/README.md

 PyAEZ is a python package consisted of many algorithms related to Agro-ecalogical zoning (AEZ) framework.
 PyAEZ tries to encapsulate all complex calculations in AEZ and try to provide user friendly, and intuitive ways to input data and output results after calculations.

 ### Introduction
-PyAEZ includes 5 main modules as below.
+PyAEZ includes 6 main modules as below.
 Additionally to that, UtilityCalculations module is also included in PyAEZ to perform additional related utility calculations.

 * Module I: Climate Regime
 * Module II: Crop Simulations
 * Module III: Climate Constraints
 * Module IV: Soil Constraints
 * Module V: Terrain Constraints
+* Module VI: Economic Suitability Analysis
 * UtilityCalculations Module

-Other than 5 main modules and utility module, following 3 major algorithms related to AEZ also are included in PyAEZ.
+Other than 6 main modules and utility module, following 3 major algorithms related to AEZ also are included in PyAEZ.
 Those 3 major algorithms can be utilized individually without running whole PyAEZ.

 * Biomass Calculations
 * Evapotranspiration Calculations